bmanders716/bmanders716.github.io/cookbook.md

 Charlotte Russe.

 _Ingredients_--1 dozen sponge fingers.
-               1†oz. of glace cherries.
+               1‡Ø∫. of glace cherries.
-               Ω pint of double cream.
+               Ì†∞int of double cream.
-               Ω†oz. of amber gelatine melted in a little milk, or less than º†oz. of the opaque.
+               Ì†Øz. of amber gelatine melted in a little milk, or less than Ï†Øz. of the opaque.
                2 dessertspoonfuls of castor sugar.
                A few drops of essence of vanilla, or other flavouring.